JordiVillaFreixa/openmm-spherical-boundaries/README.md

 `run_serialized_simulation` deserializes that system, initializes an integrator, and runs 5000 steps while recording a DCD trajectory.
 Adjust `steps`, `traj_path`, or `trajectory_format` to suit your workflow.

+When building droplets the outer layer of oxygen atoms is turned into an elastic network so the droplet maintains its spherical boundary.
+By default a 0.3 nm shell, 0.6 nm cutoff, and 1000 kJ/mol/nm^2 springs are used; tweak these through `shell_thickness`, `shell_cutoff`, and `force_constant` (or the analogous CLI flags) if you need softer or harder confinement.